titon/framework/docs/en/packages/cache/storages.md

 <div class="notice is-warning">
-    The <code>get()</code> method must throw a <code>Titon\Cache\Exception\MissingItemException</code> when an item does not exist in the cache, or an error occurred.
+    The <code>get()</code> method must throw a <code>Titon\Cache\Exception\MissingItemException</code> when an item does not exist in the cache, or when an error occurs.
 </div>